Dung beetle: Agriculture

 The Mediterranean dung beetle (Bubas bison) has been used in conjunction with biochar stock fodder to reduce emissions of nitrous oxide and carbon dioxide, which are both greenhouse gases.
 The beetles work the biochar-enriched dung into the soil without the use of machines.

+Scientists in Canberra in 1965 discovered that Dung beetles (Scarabaeids), specifically Onthophagus australis Guérin-Méneville, improve plant yields using their dung.
+Japanese millet was studied and data on nutrient uptake.
+These plants were placed in pots lacking nitrogen, phosphorus, and sulfur.
+Cow-dung was then added in treatment groups with or without O. australis.
+Some treatment groups even had two out of the three nutrients supplemented in the pots.
+Comparisons of the treatment and control groups were made to show that top growth and roots significantly increased when the dung was mixed well into the soil in the pots.
+Results showed that dung beetle activity greatly improved plant life.
+The dung has little impact alone, but in combination with the dung beetle, the nutritional value for the plants increases greatly.
+This suggests that dung beetles have many positive implications for the environment, including a beneficial role with plant life.

 In culture

 Some dung beetles are used as food in South East Asia and a variety of dung beetle species have been used therapeutically (and are still being used in traditionally living societies) in potions and folk medicines to treat a number of illnesses and disorders.